asankovic/terminal-setup/README.md

 xargs brew install < homebrew/leaves.txt

 # Using brew bundle (make sure to be in the same folder as Brewfile, or pass --file argument"
+# BREWFILE NOT UP TO DATE, USE LEAVES
 brew bundle check
 brew bundle
 ```